SEAL-Embedded/sigtekx/cpp/include/sigtekx/README.md

 ## Overview

-This directory contains the public C++ header files that define the core API for the Ionosense High-Performance Computing FFT engine.
+This directory contains the public C++ header files that define the core API for the SigTekX High-Performance Computing FFT engine.
 The headers are designed following modern C++ best practices and Research Software Engineering (RSE) principles to provide a clean, efficient, and maintainable interface for CUDA-accelerated signal processing.

 ## Architecture